Background pattern

 Warnings and precautions

 • If you have severe kidney problems.
-Caution is necessary, as there is no experience with the use of bicalutamide in these cases.
+Caution is necessary as there is no experience with the use of bicalutamide in these cases.

-• If you are taking a daily dose of 150 mg of bicalutamide and have a heart disease.
+• If you are taking a daily dose of 150 mg of bicalutamide and have heart disease.

-Consult your doctor if you have any questions about contraceptive methods.
+Ask your doctor if you have any questions about contraceptive methods.

 Children and adolescents